sailfish009/openstructure/modules/io/doc/io.rst

   .. attribute:: filename

     The path to the parameter file that will be used.

-  .. method:: StereoChemicalParamsReader(filename="")

-    Initializes StereoChemicalParamsReader.

-    :param filename: Path to the stereochemical parameter file - defaults to "".
-    :type filename: str
+If set to "", it reads the default file shipped with OpenStructure.

+    :type: :class:`str`

   .. method:: Read(check=False)

     Read the file.

-    :param check: Raise an error when any of the resulting tables are empty - defaults to False
+    :param check: Raise an error when any of the resulting tables are empty.
-    :type check: bool
+    :type check:  :class:`bool`